nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![WatchlistCommand After Delete State](images/WatchlistCommand-After-Delete-State.png)

-*Figure x: WatchlistCommand After Delete State*
+*Figure 17: WatchlistCommand After Delete State*

 <br/>

 The sequence diagram presented below depicts the interaction between the components for running the command, `watchlist -n NewAnime`.
-> :memo: This shows from step 2 onward.
+> :memo: The sequence diagram shows the interaction from step 2 onward.

-> :memo: The other option (`-l`, `-s`, `-d`) follows a similar process.
+> :memo: The other options (`-l`, `-s`, `-d`) follow a similar process, only the list and select option does not interact with `StorageManager`.

 ![WatchlistCommand Create Watchlist Sequence Diagram](images/WatchlistCommand-CreateWatchlist-Sequence-Diagram.png)

-*Figure x: Sequence Diagram for `watchlist -n NewAnime`*
+*Figure 18: Sequence Diagram for `watchlist -n NewAnime`*

 <br/>

 #### 4.4.2 Design Considerations
-This section shows some design considerations taken when implementing the estimate feature.
+This section shows some design considerations taken when implementing the watchlist management features.

 Aspect: **Saving watchlist data**